 Here’s how it works:

 The next type of payment is known as a ‘trail commission.’
 These are smaller payments that normally range between 0.165% to 0.275% of the loan value.
-They are paid annually to the mortgage broker for each year the borrower continues to pay down their loan.

 In 2017, the Royal Banking Commission recommended abolishing trail commissions for mortgage brokers.
 But the Morrison government declined to implement this recommendation, and the Albanese Government’s position is still unclear.
 At present, mortgage brokers continue to receive trail commissions on the home loans they negotiate.